d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 3. [Download](https://www.zerotier.com/download/) the ZeroTier One software
 4. Join the network

-If you are more of a "visual person", I can recommend you [this video by Lawrence Systems](https://www.youtube.com/watch?v=ZShna7v77xc), explaining how to setup ZeroTier One with two windows computers.
+If you are more of a "visual person", I recommend you [this video by Lawrence Systems](https://www.youtube.com/watch?v=ZShna7v77xc), explaining how to setup ZeroTier One with two windows computers.
 But setting it up on linux, MacOS, FreeBSD, your NAS, Android or iOS is just as simple.

 # Final notes
 I truely think that we all could benefit from a bit more decentralized IT world with less giant companies owning huge services but more smaller, distributed services.
 And in my opinion ZeroTier is currently the easiest way to acheive this goal.